top of page

 New Zealand’s AI Research Platform Is Taking Shape

-The argument from Government is straightforward: AI is no longer optional infrastructure.
+The argument from the Government is straightforward: AI is no longer optional infrastructure.
 Countries that build it well will prosper.
 Those that hesitate will rent innovation from elsewhere.

 A Platform, Not A Pet Project